theNewDynamic/oregonsadventurecoast.com/content/sitepages/open-meetings.md

 *These meetings are open to the public and are available for attendance in person or for viewing online via Zoom.
 To attend in person, RSVP is REQUIRED.*

-Board Meetings are generally held at [**The Mill Casino \* Hotel**](https://www.kokwelresorts.com/coos-bay/) in the 2nd floor meeting rooms of the hotel property.
+Board Meetings are generally held at [**Ko-Kwel Casino Resort Coos Bay**](https://www.kokwelresorts.com/coos-bay/) in the 2nd floor meeting rooms of the hotel property.

 **UPDATED 2/2025:** Board Meetings are usually held on the **3rd Thursday of the month from 8:30 am to approximately 9:45 am**.

 *On occasion, changes are made to this schedule.
 To be informed of meeting times/locations,* [*please ask to be added*](mailto:janice@oregonsadventurecoast.com) *to the **Public Notice** email which goes out the Monday prior to the meeting.*

 * **Those who wish to attend in person must RSVP** to the [Executive Director](mailto:janice@oregonsadventurecoast.com) to ensure adequate seating and spacing in the meeting room.
-* **Those who wish to attend via Zoom**, are able to do so by clicking on the link in the Agenda for the meeting or by [clicking this link](https://us02web.zoom.us/j/81105093209?pwd=ZTFobnJYWFV0UWdvaXJETktBSmNyZz09).
+* **Those who wish to attend via Zoom**, are able to do so by clicking on the link in the Agenda for the meeting or by [clicking this link](https://us02web.zoom.us/j/81584270155?pwd=Sp9vhAEKykFiw4iLzfDnGsb36ZLWQ1.1).
 Agendas are sent with the **Public Notice Announcement**.

 {{< spacer 25 >}}